 Safely Pair Your Beet Stalks

 Oxalates and oxalic acid are found in the entire beet plant, from the root to the stalks.
-It’s most prevalent in the leafy greens of beets and other leafy greens such as swiss chard, spinach, parsley, mustard greens, radish tops, and sprouts.
+It’s most prevalent in the leafy greens of beets and other greens such as Swiss chard, spinach, parsley, mustard greens, radish tops, and sprouts.
 To limit its negative impacts, be sure to never pair beet leaves with other high oxalic greens.
-Instead, you’re safer with kale, arugula, bok choy, carrot tops, cucumber leaves, spring greens, fennel, turnip greens, or cilantro.
+Instead, you’re safer with kale, arugula, Bok choy, carrot tops, cucumber leaves, spring greens, fennel, turnip greens, or cilantro.